AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/username-password-cca/README.md

 ## Prerequisites

-- ROPC grant cannot be used with personal Microsoft accounts
+- ROPC grant cannot be used with personal Microsoft accounts (MSA)
 - ROPC grant cannot be used if the user needs to perform multi-factor authentication
-- ROPC grant cannot be used with non-OpenID-compliant authorization servers (e.g. ADFS 2016)
+- MSAL Node supports ROPC only when the authorization server is OpenID-compliant (e.g. ADFS 2016 is supported, but WS-Federation is not).

 ## Setup